Admin

 Sexting

-• School hours or school activities on or off campus;
+• During school hours or school activities on or off campus;

 • While on Board property; or